 Bonus fact: The name ‘Ivory’ was adopted by Harley Procter after he heard the 45th Psalm at a Bible reading.

-WTF fact: Researchers asked children to do a soap taste test in 1994 and Ivory soap tasted the least disgusting.
-Ummm… !!??
+WTF fact: Researchers asked children to do a soap taste test in 1994, and Ivory soap tasted the least disgusting.
+Ummm!!??

-Invented by Dr. GF Smith as an all-purpose salve to help with issues such as chapped lips, razor burn, haemorrhoids and diaper rash, Smith’s Rosebud Salve is still one of the most multipurpose products out there.
+Invented by Dr. GF Smith as an all-purpose salve to help with issues such as chapped lips, razor burn, hemorrhoids, and diaper rash, Smith’s Rosebud Salve is still one of the most multipurpose products out there.

 Shiseido Eudermine, 1897

-Established in 1872 by Arinobu Fukuhar in Ginza, Tokyo, Shiseido was not only Japan’s first “western style” pharmacy, it was also the one that launched ice cream in the country.
+Established in 1872 by Arinobu Fukuhar in Ginza, Tokyo, Shiseido was not only Japan’s first “western style” pharmacy, but it was also the one that launched ice cream in the country.
 The Shiseido Ice Cream Parlour branched off in 1928 and is still in business today.

 The precursor to Nivea Lip Care, Labello introduced the slider mechanism to the world of lip balms in 1911.
-Till then, lip care products were sold as a wedge wrapped up in a bit of paper, to be applied by hands.
-Later, in 1963, the brand evolved this into today’s twist mechanism.
-The brand is owned by German Beiserdorf and its name is a combination of labium (lips) and bellus (beautiful).
+Until then, manufacturers sold lip care products as a wedge wrapped in paper, which users had to apply by hand.

 Nivea Crème, 1911

-It all started with a butter churner.
 The butter churner that German pharmacist Dr. Oscar Troplowitz and dermatologist Prof. Paul Gerson Unna used to combine water and oil with Eucerit (ancient Greek word for ‘beautiful wax’), a new emulsifying agent, to create the world’s first stable water-in-oil skin emulsion.

 Today, Acqua di Parma Colonia remains unchanged from the original 100-year-old composition.
-In fact, it is still made by hand in small Italian factories, its signature yellow packaging paying homage to the colour that’s graced the facades of Parma’s most elegant buildings since the 18th century.
+It continues to be crafted by hand in small Italian factories, with its signature yellow packaging paying tribute to the color that has adorned the facades of Parma’s most elegant buildings since the 18th century.